 This late-August tropical milkweed plant started from seed in a local butterfly garden.
 Even with the encouragement of soaking rains and sizzling summer sun, it never grew up to share nectar with a monarch, or feed hungry caterpillars.

-For annual milkweed, starting seeds indoors can mean the difference between a long summer of beautiful blooms, or the joyless alternative above.
+For annual milkweed, starting seeds indoors can mean the difference between a long summer of beautiful blooms with butterflies, or the joyless alternative above.
 I know what I’m choosing…

 Note: While starting seeds indoors is a fantastic option for starting your annual milkweed supply, it’s much easier to continue that supply by taking yearly milkweed cuttings in fall or winter.